Sittingbourne conveyancing FAQs

 Some conveyancing solicitors in Sittingbourne offer their services on an hourly rate others work on a fixed fee.

-Our panel of property lawyers work on a fixed conveyancing fee basis, with no sneaky extras.
+Your property lawyer will work on a fixed conveyancing fee basis, with no sneaky extras.
 Your conveyancing quote will explain in detail what you will pay when your property transaction completes.

 If, for any reason at all, your property transaction does not go ahead, you have the peace of mind of our No Move, No Fee guarantee.